BassyKuo/MicrosoftLearning-Azure-DP100/labdocs/Lab04A.md

 In this task, you'll use the Azure Machine Learning SDK to upload and download data to and from your datastore.

-1. In [Azure Machine Learning studio](https://ml.azure.com), view the **Compute** page for your workspace; and on the **Compute Instances** tab, ensure your compute instance is running.
-If not, start it.
+1. In [Azure Machine Learning studio](https://ml.azure.com), view the **Compute** page for your workspace; and on the **Compute Instances** tab, start your compute instance.
-2. When the compute instance is running, click the **Jupyter** link to open the Jupyter home page in a new browser tab.
+2. When the compute instance is running, refresh the Azure Machine Learning studio web page in your browser to ensure your authenticated session has not expired.
+Then click the **Jupyter** link to open the Jupyter home page in a new browser tab.
 3. In the Jupyter home page, in the **Users/DP100** folder, open the **04A - Working with Datastores.ipynb** notebook.
 Then read the notes in the notebook, running each code cell in turn.

-> **Note**: If you intend to continue straight to the [next exercise](Lab04B.md), leave your compute instance running.
-If you're taking a break, you might want to close all Jupyter tabs and **Stop** your compute instance to avoid incurring unnecessary costs.
+4. When you have finished running the code in the notebook, on the **File** menu, click **Close and Halt** to close it and shut down its Python kernel.
+Then close all Jupyter browser tabs.
+5. In Azure Machine Learning studio, on the **Compute** page, select your compute instance and click **Stop** to shut it down.